Electromagnetic form factors of the nucleon from $N_f = 2 + 1$ lattice QCD: Parametrization of the Q2 -dependence

 From the fits in the isovector and isoscalar channels, we reconstruct the form factors and all derived observables for the proton and neutron.
 For this purpose, we build the appropriate linear combinations of the B$\chi$PT formulae and plug in the LECs as determined from the fits to the isovector and isoscalar form factors.
 This is the more natural approach both from the perspective of lattice QCD and of chiral perturbation theory: The form factors in the isospin basis are our primary\footnote{The form factors in the isospin basis are also secondary quantities in the sense that they are functions of gauge averages due to the reweighting and the ratio method [\cf \cref{eq:ratio}].} lattice observables, while the proton and neutron form factors can only be obtained indirectly as linear combinations of them [\cf \cref{eq:eff_ff_p_n}].
 For the B$\chi$PT fits, the isospin basis is also advantageous because of the clear separation of the contributing resonances in the isovector and isoscalar channels, so that there are no common fit parameters between the two of them.

 The quality of the direct fits is illustrated in \cref{fig:bchpt_fits} for our two most chiral ensembles E250 and E300.
 The fits shown here correspond to the additive model of \cref{eq:GE_add,eq:GM_add} employed to parametrize discretization and finite-volume effects, with $M_{\pi, \mathrm{cut}} = \qty{0.23}{GeV}$ and $Q^2_\mathrm{cut} = \qty{0.6}{GeV^2}$.
 In general, the fits describe the data very well.
-As already mentioned, the significantly reduced error of the fits compared to the data points on E250 is due to the inclusion of several ensembles in one fit, with the data at larger pion masses being more precise than near $M_{\pi, \mathrm{phys}}$.
+We observe that the error of the fits is significantly reduced compared to the data points on E250, but only slightly on E300.
+The latter is also the case on all other ensembles entering the displayed fits (D200, D450, and C101, which are not shown in \cref{fig:bchpt_fits}).
+We conclude that the error reduction on E250 is due to the global fit, \ie the inclusion of several ensembles in one fit, with the data at larger pion masses being more precise than near $M_{\pi, \mathrm{phys}}$.

 For the electric form factors on E250, we find a slight deviation between the fit and the data, which is mostly absent in all other cases.
 Nevertheless, the p-values of the shown fits are acceptable, with $p > 0.15$ in both channels, because the data points are highly correlated, so that actually fewer degrees of freedom deviate than it naively appears from the plots in \cref{fig:bchpt_fits}.
 Also, the fits are more consistent with the data on most of the other ensembles.
 We take this as an indication that the form factors on E250 are more heavily affected by correlated statistical fluctuations which are not sufficiently suppressed by our choice of window parameters in the summation method.
 In \cref{sec:appendix_E250}, we discuss this point in more detail, concluding that it is in fact not caused by residual excited-state contamination.
 Regarding the isovector form factors, the fact that the fit lies somewhat below the data for $G_E^{u-d}$ and somewhat above for $G_M^{u-d}$ on E250, but to a much lesser degree so on ensembles with heavier pion masses, has already been noticed in Ref.\@ \cite{Djukanovic2021}, and is qualitatively confirmed by this updated study.